francomay3/franco-may/README.md

 - **BlogLayout**: Dedicated layout for blog pages with breadcrumb navigation
 - **Posts System**: Centralized post management with TypeScript types and dynamic content rendering

+## Next.js Compatibility

+This project is compatible with Next.js 15.
+Key compatibility notes:

+- **Dynamic Route Parameters**: In Next.js 15, route parameters (`params`) are now Promises that must be awaited.
+See `app/blog/[slug]/page.tsx` for an example implementation.

 ## Environment Setup

 ### Contact Form Configuration